jenkinsci/packaging/installtests/README.md

 **Usage:**
 * sudo service-check.sh jenkins 8080

-Or, for example jenkins-oc if that is the artifact + service packaged ARTIFACTNAME, if omitted it will default to 'jenkins'.
+Or, for example jenkins-super if that is the artifact + service packaged ARTIFACTNAME, if omitted it will default to 'jenkins'.
 The second argument is the port number that jenkins runs on by default, if omitted it will default to 8080.